Can You Pass the CPA Exam If You Did Bad in College?

 The CPA exam will cover many topics you had in class, and if i’m being brutally honest, you will definitely be at a disadvantage if you didn’t try or fully understand the material during your classes.
 HOWEVER, that doesn’t mean you can’t tackle the CPA exam.

-What will be absolutely critical for you is that you get a high quality CPA exam prep course that fits your learning needs.
+What will be absolutely critical for you is that you get a high quality CPA review course that fits your learning needs.
 CPA prep courses are important for everybody, but even more so for you if you struggled to graduate.
 Make sure you purchase one that has instructors who will hold your attention, because you will likely need to watch every lecture to see them explain the concepts and work examples.
 With that said, know how you learn best and select a prep course that is consistent with your learning needs.

 There are some CPA prep course companies that do an excellent job explaining topics in a way that is easy for you to understand.
 Your lack of quality grades could possibly have been attributed to the quality of professors you had.
 If that is the case, then there is a very good chance you will be able to easily learn the concepts through the great instruction of a prep course.